Daisy Bates (activist): Early life

 Daisy Bates was born on November 11, 1914, to her father Hezekiah Gatson, and her mother Millie Riley.
 She grew up in southern Arkansas in the small sawmill town of Huttig.
 Hezekiah Gatson supported the family by working as a lumber grader in a local mill.
-Her mother Millie Riley was murdered when Daisy was an infant, and the girl was given care to her mother's close friends: Orlee Smith, a World War I veteran, and his wife Susie Smith.
+Her mother Millie Riley was murdered when Daisy was an infant, and the girl was given care by her mother's close friends: Orlee Smith, a World War I veteran, and his wife Susie Smith.
 Her father Hezekiah abandoned her, and Daisy never saw him again.
 In The Death of My Mother, Bates recounted learning, at the age of eight, that her birth mother had been raped and murdered by three local white men, and her body thrown into a millpond, where it was later discovered.

 Learning that no one was prosecuted for her mother's murder stoked Daisy's anger about injustice.
 Her adoptive father, Orlee Smith, told her that the killers were never found and that the police showed little interest in the case.
 Daisy wanted vengeance.
 She later wrote: